Summerlve/insta/README.md

 ### Introductions
     This web app just like instagram, but less then its function, Only single user picture blog.
-    This app has MIT license.
+    This app is licensed under a MIT license.

 ### Open Source license